aaronkaplan/intelmq/docs/proposal.md

   - **Process manager: PID**
     - intelmqctl will check if there is a PID file
     - if PID file exists, do nothing
-    - if PID file does not exit, execute start action on bot and write PID file
+    - if PID file does not exist, execute start action on bot and write PID file
   - **Process manager: systemd**
     - execute `systemctl start <module@bot_id>`
 * **Run mode: scheduled**